 Summary: Quick Jump Menu:

 As a SaSS platform, access to Meet Edgar is sold on a monthly basis or annual basis.
-Meet Edgar offers a single paid plan after a 14-day trial.
-The single plan includes all their features, and you have the option of whether to pay monthly or annually.
-The annual plan saves you a month’s subscription.
+Meet Edgar offers two paid plan after a 14-day trial.

-Meet Edgar Plan, $49/mo (monthly), $539/yr (annually) – 25 social profiles, automatically saves every update you add to an online library, saves schedules and sorts updates according to type, imports posts from websites and RSS feeds, auto-generates variations of your content.
+Edgar Monthly Plan, $49.99/mo. (monthly), $499/yr (annually) – 25 social profiles, automatically saves every update you add to an online library, saves schedules and sorts updates according to type, imports posts from websites and RSS feeds, auto-generates variations of your content.

 I have found Meet Edgar a joy to use from the moment I first opened it.
 It is incredibly user-friendly, and everything about it is straightforward and obvious.